pratyushvshah/Stock-Analyzer/README.md

             break
 ```
 4. Save the file and run `main.py`
-5. When prompted for "Username" and "Password", respond with "test" in the terminal window.
+5. When prompted for "Username" and "Password", respond with "test" for both prompts in the terminal window.

 ## TODO